derpynerd/8085-emulator/README.md

 - Adding on to above point, syntax checker - proper compiler/interpreter perhaps (?)
 - ~~Plan: what to do about the clock cycle parameter ?~~ -> removed cycles as a param
 - Fix: unable to print memory[Addr] values
-- Updated readme will not specify all opcodes (opcode list will be included) but only specify how exactly the opcodes are implemented here
+- ~~Updated readme will not specify all opcodes (opcode list will be included) but only specify how exactly the opcodes are implemented here (if any changes)~~
+- Implementation scope -
+    - Assembly program for 8085 will be loaded into emulator
+    - Assembler/Decoder will take care of parsing opcodes and setting program memory according to parameters passed and number of CPU execute calls required based on number of opcodes decoded
+    - Hence allowing for the program to be run seamlessly by simply calling the CPU execute function based on number of opcode count